Total Variation Distance Meets Probabilistic Inference: Abstract

 \section{Abstract}

 In this paper, we establish a novel connection between total variation (TV) distance estimation and probabilistic inference.
 In particular, we present an efficient, structure-preserving reduction from relative approximation of TV distance to probabilistic inference over directed graphical models.
-This reduction leads to a fully polynomial randomized approximation scheme (FPRAS) for estimating TV distances between distributions over any class of Bayes nets for which there is an efficient probabilistic inference algorithm.
-In particular, it leads to an FPRAS for estimating TV distances between distributions that are defined by Bayes nets of bounded treewidth.
+This reduction leads to a fully polynomial randomized approximation scheme (FPRAS) for estimating TV distances between same-structure distributions over any class of Bayes nets for which there is an efficient probabilistic inference algorithm.
+In particular, it leads to an FPRAS for estimating TV distances between distributions that are defined over a common Bayes net of small treewidth.
 Prior to this work, such approximation schemes only existed for estimating TV distances between product distributions.
 Our approach employs a new notion of \emph{partial} couplings of high-dimensional distributions, which might be of independent interest.